dbx834-bodhi/bodhi-beta-docs/dev.md

 ## SIF Compliance

 The Schools Interoperability Framework, or SIF, is a data sharing open specification for academic institutions.
 Bodhi implements SIF 3.0.
 [This document](https://bodhi-beta.com/docs/developer/schools-interoperability-framework-compliance) describes this adoption in greater detail.

+## Knowledge base

+A very important part of Bodhi will be it's knowledge base.
+The purpose of having such a support system is to **enable successful implementation and adoption of Bodhi** when an end-user chooses to subscribe to Bodhi.
+The knowledge base can be categorised as,

+* Static knowledge base - guides and tutorials, support articles, frequently-asked-questions, video tutorials, etc
+* Responsive support - contact us form, ticketing, forums, call support, training

+### References

+[1] A very good model to follow is the [implementation by PowerSchools](http://www.powerschool.com/implementation/).